rhino-linux/nu_plugin_nutext/README.md

 I also have provided the tool `xnutext`, not too disimilar to `xgettext`, which will extract all translatable strings from your nu programs.
 There are two catches to using this:

 1. Nutext must be installed and functional.
 2. Your program must be syntactically correct according to Nu: `xnutext` will not extract text if the program cannot be ran.
+This is because `xnutext` relies on Nu's AST capabilities to accurately know where commands are being run (as opposed to say, a string that contains `_`).

 After you have verified these, you should run: